amckennafoster/nbidata/docs/workflow/workflow.md

 The Wrangler, the NBI Committee member who works closely with an NBI funded researcher, is the point person for collecting the report and data from the researcher because they are in the best position to apply metadata correctly and easily.
 The Wrangler will help the researcher complete three items:

 - Final Report
-- Metadata Form
+- Researcher Metadata Form
-- Dataset or Data Plan
+- Dataset

 ## Curating Data